daviskia/BIXIbikesADA/bixi.md

 subtitle: What are the characteristics of the existing bikeshare system?
 bigimg: /img/bixi.jpg
 ---
+### BIXI Facts
+BIXI is available to use for both members and non-members.
+With a membership you can pay for access to unlimited trips of less than 30 minutes for the time period of the membershp (ranging from just 24 hours to a year).
+For any trips longer than 30 mintues additional fees apply for each extra minute.
+This explains why we see so many trips of short duration.
+The bikes are also available without the membership for single trips, which are of course less economical but good for occasional users.
+In addtion, they have a partnernship with OPUS (the public transport card for Montreal), to provide reduced fares.
+This encourages people to use it in conjunction with other available public transport.

+The system works with fixed stations.
+Unlike some bikeshare systems, the bikes must be picked up and returned to existing stations.
+These stations have a limited number of parking spots.
+The limited parking places as well as potential depletion of a station may effect our analysis, as some stations would potentially have higher use if there were more stations spots avaiable.
+The system is also not available during the winter, the bikes and stations are removed from November 15th to April 15th.

 ### Cleaning the data
 The first task was to combine the separate files for each year and month into a single dataframe.
 The station data (coordinates) was also merged and the dates converted to datetime and separated by year, month, day and hour for ease of analysis later.
 Additionally the 'distance' (more accurately displacement) of each trip was calculated using the haversine function (this is the straight line between the start and end station and does not reflect the actual distance traveled by the bike).